Rook rifle: Use

 As indicated by its name, the rook rifle's intended quarry was small game including rooks and rabbits.

 The rook tends to live in colonies known as rookeries, which over time grow and become nuisances in country areas.
 In rural Britain it was previously the practice to hold rook shoots where the juvenile birds, known as branchers, were shot before they were able to fly.
-These events were both very social and a source of food (the rook becomes inedible once mature) as the rook and rabbit pie was considered a great delicacy.
+These events, traditionally held on 12th May, were both very social and a source of food (the rook becomes inedible once mature) as the rook and rabbit pie was considered a great delicacy.

 Whilst usually limited to smaller game, the larger calibre cartridges are very capable for hunting larger game such as roe deer, smaller antelope and similar sized game.

-In Culture
+In culture

-A rook rifle features prominently in Agatha Christie's short story The Tragedy at Marsdon Manor.
+A rook rifle features prominently in Agatha Christie's short story The Tragedy at Marsdon Manor and novel Curtain: Poirot's Last Case.

+A rook rifle is revealed to have been used as a murder weapon in Season 10, Episode 7 of the British ITV series Grantchester.